Amik-Sen-Fun/BERT-Study/README.md

 ## Fine Tuning Bert
 - BERT Models have too many parameters to trains and the weights alone weight around 400 MB
 - The Embedding Layers have around 24M weights and the 12 transformers have around 7M X 12 weights with total of 109 M weights hence BERT is very large.
+- For platform like twitter it becomes difficult to run such expensive models as the throughput is very high.
+So they use a method known as **distillation** to cut down unnecessary weights.

+### Knowledge Distillation

+- **Motivation :** To compress models
+- Why not go with traditional Pruning for compression? _Answer:_ 1.
+It does not allow changing the model family 2.
+There might be some architecture dependent problems

+- Knowledge Distillation depends on
+  - Consistency
+  - Patience